Educational Visits – Frequently Asked Questions

 Storage of Bags?

 Unfortunately we do not have any space within the Tower to store bags.
 From time to time it may be necessary to undertake a security check of bags being brought into the attraction.
-We ask that all bags are stored to the right hand side of the bench when up on View Deck 1.
+We ask that all bags are kept with the pupils for the duration of their visit.

 In the unlikely event of the Tower being evacuated and the internal lift being unavailable, your pupils would have to descend using our emergency staircase of 560 stairs.
 Due to fire and safety procedures, visitors with mobility impairments who can use the staircase with some assistance, may be admitted to the Tower a maximum of 2 visitors at any one time.
 Those visitors who could not use the staircase are limited to one visitor at any time.